-The Shakespeare Theatre Company’s Academy for Classical Acting at The George Washington University is currently accepting applications for the 2014-2015 academic year.
-The final deadline for applications will be January 11, 2014.
+The Shakespeare Theatre Company’s Academy for Classical Acting at The George Washington University is currently accepting applications for the 2016-2017 academic year.

 In order to receive a master’s degree, applicants to the Shakespeare Theatre Company’s Academy for Classical Acting at The George Washington University must hold an undergraduate degree from an accredited institution of higher learning as well as demonstrate a strong foundation of study and practice in theatre and a willingness to undertake rigorous classical theatre training.
 All applicants must meet the requirements for graduate study at GW.

 Applicants without an undergraduate degree who have demonstrated professional commitment through their work in theatre are eligible to apply to the program; such applicants, if accepted, receive a Certificate of Completion in lieu of the MFA degree.
 Tuition and fees are the same for certificate and degree students.

 Submit the following to The George Washington University:

 - Complete an online application.
 For an application, click here and then click on “apply for admission.”
 If you have problems accessing an application or connecting to the GW website, please call 202.994.2819.

 - Pay a non-refundable application fee of $75 (do not send cash).

 - Request official or certified copies of academic records/transcripts to be sent to The George Washington University.

 Columbian College of Arts and Sciences – Graduate Admissions Office

 801 22nd Street NW, Phillips Hall 107